2019 Texas Statewide Ballot Guide

-Creates a Flood Infrastructure Fund for flood control planning, maintaining flood control structures, and drainage infrastructure through the state.
+This measure creates a Flood Infrastructure Fund for flood control planning, maintaining flood control structures, and drainage infrastructure throughout the state.

 State Prop 9: No ❌

-Texans deserve a fair tax system that ensures industrial and commercial properties pay their fair sure.
+Texans deserve a fair tax system that ensures industrial and commercial properties pay their fair share.
 This proposition does not allow for that.

 State Prop 10: Yes 🐶